A05annex/HRVHS_SkyStone_Blocks/README.md

   [command-based programming](https://wpilib.screenstepslive.com/s/currentCS/m/java/c/88893) paradigm used in the FRC WPILib platform.

+## Revision Notes

+* update 1 (30 Oct 2019):
+  * Fixed telemetry for encoder values (they we previously all reporting the same encoder)
+  * Improved initial calibration defaults based on testing with several TileRunner bases.
+* update 2 (10 Dec 2019):
+  * added `AutoCalibarate` companion functions fore `move(...)` and `rotate(...)` (which run at a max power of 1.0; i.e. the fastest the robot can go) as:
+    * `moveAtSpeed(...)`, and `rotateAtSpeed(...)` - move or rotate respectively with the power limited to the specified maximum.
+    * `parameterizedMove(...)`, and `ParameterisedRotate(...)` - move or rotate (respectively) with all aspects of the ramped power curve controlled by the passed in parameters.
+  * Modified the IMU initialization to be before the wait for start, and to correctly terminate if stop is pressed on the driver control station for both `AutoCalibarate` and `DriveExample`.
+This fixes the problem of termination during initialization (done in the field inspection) hanging to robot and requiring a robot restart.
+Note that the old IMU initialization loop ran while `true`, it now runs while `opModeIsActive`.
+  * Moved the IMU initialization before the `waitForStart`.
+The `expected_heading` is initialized after the `waitForStart`, so any
+    IMU precession will be included in the `expected_heading`.
+Moving the initialization before the `waitForStart` means that the robot does not need to wait for IMU initialization at the beginning of the autonomous period.

 ### TileRunner Base Details

-So lets define the HRVHS mecanum base in terms of the assembly and configuration.
+So, lets define the HRVHS mecanum base in terms of the assembly and configuration.
 If we want to share and leverage common code, we need a common robot base.
 So, this is a diagram of the mecanum base after assembly and mounting of the REV expansion hub for the drive (a second REV expansion hub can be mounted anywhere):
 ![alt text](./resources/HRVHS_Mecanum.jpg "Mecanum Base Layout and Configuration")

+***NOTE the wheel orientation/configuration of the wheel rollers should form an X. If they do not, then you will not have sideways motion.
+This is the most common really serious construction error.***

 The REV Expansion Hub should be mounted in the center of the chassis with the USB hub facing forward.
-Take care to align the controller with the chassis so that a heading of 0 will be straight ahead.
+Take care to align the controller with the chassis so that a heading of 0 will be straight ahead (although, we do read the heading, and use this as the reference 0 heading, when the op mode starts; so there is a programmatic adjustment if the expansion hub is not perfectly aligned with the robot frame and/or there has been a time delay that causes the imu gyros to [precess](https://en.wikipedia.org/wiki/Precession) between initialization and start).

 Your motor configuration should be:
 * 'FL' - (motor front left) power and encoder wired to REV port 0